isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-07-01-post-A Quiet Revolution: Women and Work in Industrialising Singapore.md

 Improvements in female educational attainment have given women access to more career options.[^35] The official view on the purpose of female education is best encapsulated in the words of then Minister for Law and National Development E. W. Barker, who in July 1968 said, “In providing girls the same educational opportunities as the boys, we [the government] expect the girls to be equally capable of contributing to the economic growth of our nation.”[^36] The impact that education had on transforming the pattern of female employment is expressed by Chua Hui Neo in an interview in 1995:

-If you got education, you can work.
+“If you got education, you can work.
 Before, if you have no education, what can you work?
 Like my mother she washed clothes for people.
 But now where got people want to wash clothes for others.
 Now no one.
 What for I work housework, how many... hundred.
 I might as well go and work in a factory.
 Morning I go, I wear nice clothes.
 I come back happy, one month I got how much and CPF [Central Provident Fund], everything.
 Now it is different.
 Now where to find a maid?
 Before, you get so many girls [...]
-Now everyone, 15/16 years old they can go to the factory and work.[^37]
+Now everyone, 15/16 years old they can go to the factory and work.”[^37]

 With education, women have been able to seize employment opportunities that offered regular hours, fringe benefits and better working conditions in the formal sector.
 Yet despite the near equal female to male ratio in the student population, the lack of technical training among women meant that they typically entered the manufacturing sector as low-pay, unskilled or semiskilled production workers with limited prospects and occupational mobility.[^38]